All Dragon Age: The Veilguard Companions and how to recruit them

 The last two of these characters, Emmrich and Taash, have both their quests become available at the same time, though it's not important which you do first - the plot won't progress until you have them both.

-Best Companions in Dragon Age Veilguard
+Dragon Age Veilguard companions ranked

 Likewise, the combination of Harding's Shred Power and Neve's Blizzard allows players to prime and detonate opponents - there are several combinations that can do this, as well as the player's own abilities, but it is still another reason that Neve and Harding work well together.

-- Spend Skill points to upgrade their abilities.
+- Spend skill points to upgrade their abilities.

-- Assign new active skills and powers.
+- Assign new active skills and powers for combat.

-Once a companion's bond goes up to the next level, you'll get some skill points to spend in their skill tree.
+Once a companion's bond goes up to the next level, you'll get two skill points to spend on their ability skill tree.
 The powers they have can also be slotted in and out from this menu - and you'll want to do that.
 Each character has six core powers, but can only ever have three usable in combat at a single time.
 To get more out of them, you'll need to swap them out to taste - try various combinations and see what works.

 © GamesRadar+.
 Not to be reproduced without permission.